ukhsa-collaboration/UKPID/README.md

     * This should contain all the environment variables required to get started for development
 2. **Windows only:** Copy the `/docker-compose.override-wsl.yml` file to `/docker-compose.override.yml`
    * The WSL override file in the project assumes the WSL OS that Docker is configured to use has a user set up and isn't using the root account.
 You may need to tweak your override file or not use it if you encounter file permission issues.
+3. **Apple Silicon-based Macs only:** Copy the `/docker-compose.override-mac-apple-silicon.yml` file to `/docker-compose.override.yml`
-3. Run `docker-compose up` in the root of the project to start the docker containers
+4. Run `docker-compose up` in the root of the project to start the docker containers
-4. Run `docker-compose run composer composer install` to Composer packages
+5. Run `docker-compose run composer composer install` to Composer packages
     * 🤩 Add yourself to the authors listed in the composer.json file!
-5. Run `docker-compose run npm npm install` to install node packages
+6. Run `docker-compose run npm npm install` to install node packages
-6. Run `docker-compose run vite npm run build` to generate frontend assets
+7. Run `docker-compose run vite npm run build` to generate frontend assets
-7. Run `docker-compose exec laravel php artisan key:generate` to generate application encryption keys
+8. Run `docker-compose exec laravel php artisan key:generate` to generate application encryption keys
-8. Run `docker-compose exec laravel php artisan migrate --seed` to create and populate the database
+9. Run `docker-compose exec laravel php artisan migrate --seed` to create and populate the database
-9. Once that's all finished, the application should be visible at [http://localhost:35080](http://localhost:35080)
+10. Once that's all finished, the application should be visible at [http://localhost:35080](http://localhost:35080)

 ### Composer